pantheon-systems/WordPress/wp-content/plugins/wp-maintenance-mode/readme.txt

 * Switch to new owner, contributor

 = 1.8.11 (07/25/2013) =
-* Fixes for php notices in scrict mode
+* Fixes for php notices in strict mode
 * Alternative for check url, if curl is not installed

 = 1.8.10 (07/18/2013) =